siposdani87/cron-form-field/README.md

 <a href="https://www.buymeacoffee.com/siposdani87" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-green.png" alt="Buy Me A Coffee" style="width: 150px !important;"></a>

 This CronFormField package written in Dart for the Flutter.\
-You can edit cron expressions with this form field in a alert dialog.\
+You can edit cron expressions with this form field in an alert dialog.\
 This widget extend TextField to has more useful behaviour.

 ## Usage